pescadores/pescador/README.md

 Pescador addresses the following use cases:

 - **Hierarchical sampling**
 - **Out-of-core learning**
 - **Parallel streaming**

 These use cases arise in the following common scenarios:

 - Say you have three data sources `(A, B, C)` that you want to sample.
+  For example, each data source could contain all the examples of a particular category.

   Pescador can dynamically interleave these sources to provide a randomized stream `D <- (A, B, C)`.
   The distribution over `(A, B, C)` need not be uniform: you can specify any distribution you like!

-    - Now, say you have 3000 data sources that you want to sample, and they're too large to all fit in RAM at once.
+- Now, say you have 3000 data sources, each of which may contain a large number of samples.
+Maybe that's too much data to fit in RAM at once.

   Pescador makes it easy to interleave these sources while maintaining a small `working set`.
   Not all sources are simultaneously active, but Pescador manages the working set so you don't have to.

-    - If loading data incurs substantial latency (e.g., due to storage access or pre-processing), this can slow down processing.
+- If loading data incurs substantial latency (e.g., due to accessing storage access or pre-processing), this can be a problem.

-      Pescador makes it easy to do this seamlessly in a background process, so that your main thread can continue working.
+  Pescador can seamlessly move data generation into a background process, so that your main thread can continue working.

 Want to learn more?
 [Read the docs!](http://pescador.readthedocs.org)